 If you don’t repay the loan, the pawn shop will keep your item and sell it to recoup their losses.
 The government regulates pawn shops, so you can be sure that you’re getting a fair deal.

 There are many different personal loan options available in Singapore.
 Depending on your needs and credit score, some loans may better fit you than others.
-Check out our comparison of the best personal loan interest rates to choose what suits your situation.
+Check out our comparison of the best personal loan interest rates at Singsaver to choose what suits your situation.